TNO/gLTSdiff/docs/library-overview.md

 Matchers compute a matching between two input models.
 A matching indicates which states of the first input model map to which states in the second input model.
-All states that are in the matching are consider unchanged between the models, while states that are not in the mapping are considered removed (if they are only in the first input) or added (if they are only in the second input).
+All states that are in the matching are considered unchanged between the models, while states that are not in the mapping are considered removed (if they are only in the first input) or added (if they are only in the second input).
 Matchers make use of the state and transition property combiners, to determine which states can be matched.
 Matchers will only match states where the state property combiner indicates the state properties are combinable.
-The JavaDoc the `Matcher` interface lists some additional constraints to which matchings must adhere.
+The JavaDoc of the `Matcher` interface lists some additional constraints to which matchings must adhere.

 Many possible implementations of matchers exist that produce valid matchings.
 This includes heuristic-based matchers as well as optimization-based matchers. gLTSdiff comes with various built-in matchers:

-* `WalkinshawMatcher` is a heuristic-based matcher that uses landmarks, 'obviously' matching state pairs, as [proposed](https://doi.org/10.1145/2430545.2430549) in the LTSdiff algorithm by Walkinshaw and Bogdanov.
+* `WalkinshawMatcher` is a heuristic-based matcher that uses landmarks, 'obviously' matching state pairs, as [proposed](https://doi.org/10.1145/2430545.2430549) for the LTSdiff algorithm by Walkinshaw and Bogdanov.
   The gLTSdiff implementation has been generalized to work with combiners.
   This matcher relies on scores, and works well in practice.
 * `KuhnMunkresMatcher` is an optimization-based matcher that implements the well-known Kuhn–Munkres algorithm (also called the Hungarian method).